G-Rath/osv-detector/README.md

 Ignores provided via the flag will be combined with any ignores specified in the loaded config file.

+You can use `--update-config-ignores` to have the detector update configs being used for lockfiles to ignore any vulnerabilities that were found; it will also remove ignores for vulnerabilities that are no longer present.

-You can use `jq` to generate a list of OSV ids if you want to ignore all current known vulnerabilities found by the detector:
+Alternatively, you can use `jq` to generate a list of OSV ids if you want to ignore all current known vulnerabilities found by the detector:

 ```shell
 osv-detector --json . | jq -r  '[.results[].packages | map("- " + .vulnerabilities[].id)] | flatten | unique | sort | .[]'